onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 “How/why is this relevant to me?”

-Religion as a service
-Religio as a Service

 Identity is bigger than money and markets - it is our soul

 What if we could ask the Global Brain “why” about any topic and get an answer we could comprehend - suited to our level of understanding?